Raivaaja: Affiliations and ideology

 In its early years, Raivaaja was a radical newspaper loyal to the Socialist Party of America.
 It was the newspaper of the Finnish Socialist Federation's eastern district.
 The other papers were Työmies in the middle district, and Toveri in the west.
-During the World War I the War Department agents searched Raivaaja's officies because of its radical and anti-war ideas.
+During the World War I the War Department agents searched Raivaaja's offices because of its radical and anti-war ideas.
 In the early 1920s Raivaaja moved to a moderate social democratic position during the factional war of the Finnish Socialist Federation.
 The paper peaked with a circulation of 10,000 in 1927 before a long downward slide.
 The list of editors include major names of Finnish American labor movement such as Moses Hahl, Santeri Nuorteva, Aku Päiviö, Frans Josef Syrjälä and Oskari Tokoi.

 In 1936, in response to a split of the Socialist Party which saw more conservative elements leave to establish the Social Democratic Federation, the Finnish Socialist Federation similarly remade itself as the "Finnish American League for Democracy."
 Although the underlying Finnish-American organization supporting the paper remained the same, Raivaaja also severed its connection from the Socialist Party from this date.

 In its last years, Raivaaja was a non-political newspaper of the Finnish-American community.